KatrixReloaded/SoliditySecurityNotes/NOTES.md

 ----------
 - **TWAP**: Time-Weighted Average Price
   -  It is a price calculation method used in Uniswap(added in v2, improved in v3) that averages prices over a period of time.
+- If I create a `pure` function, I can read storage in it if I write in Yul
+- I can pass negative numbers in Solana
+- While signing a message, if there are any dynamic values like `bytes`, I need to hash(keccak) it before signing
+- `CREATE2` depends on bytecode, deployer address and salt
+  - Constructor params are concatenated to the bytecode
+- Should submit suspicious arithmetic computations as well
+- What is bad debt?